aadi2206/earn-coin-ctrlpanelgg/README.md

-# CtrlPanel.GG Coin Earning System
+# CtrlPanel.GG Earn Coin System

 Disclaimer: This Repository is Not Officially Associated with CtrlPanel